kianmeng/dotfiles/README.md

   $ git clone --bare git@github.com:kianmeng/dotfiles.git $HOME/.cfg

+  # Backup all your existing dotfiles, if any.
   $ mkdir -p .config-backup && \
   config checkout 2>&1 | egrep "\s+\." | awk {'print $1'} | \
   xargs -I{} mv {} .config-backup/{}

   $ config checkout

+  # Reload Bash and install all the necessary packages.
+  $ source ~/.bashrc
+  $ bootstrap_packages
   ```

 * If you want to use [pass](http://passwordstore.org), the standard unix
   password manager.
 Follow these steps:

   ```
-  $ gpg --gen-key # generate the key
+  # generate the key
+  $ gpg --gen-key

-  $ gpg -k        # verify your generated key
+  # verify your generated key
+  $ gpg -k

+  # reload your bash
-  $ exec bash -l  # reload your bash
+  $ exec bash -l

-  $ pass init 11223344 # 11223344 is your gpg id
+  # 11223344 is your gpg id
+  $ pass init 11223344

+  # generate a test password
-  $ pass generate test 12 # generate a test password
+  $ pass generate test 12
   ```

+* To manage these dot files, just use the `config` alias which is a wrapper to
+  `git`.

 ### Vim's Key Bindings
 | Shortcuts | Description                              |